breakcraft/OS1/ROADMAP.md

  - [ ] Address any outstanding TODOs in code comments.

  ## Next Steps
- 1. Begin integrating deobfuscation mapping files to automate renaming.
+ 1. Complete class renaming: enhance MappingApplier to rewrite file names and references.
+ 2. Implement method-level renaming support in MappingApplier.
+ 3. Implement field-level renaming support in MappingApplier.
- 2. Update this roadmap to reflect progress (mark tasks In Progress/Completed).
+ 4. Update this roadmap as each subtask moves from In Progress to Completed.
- 3. After mapping integration, move onto renaming classes, methods, and fields based on the deob map.